eislab-cps/m7011e/1-basic-webapp/README.md

 By completing this tutorial, you will understand:
 - How web applications work (client-server architecture)
-- The difference between REST and RPC
+- The difference between REST and JSON-RPC
 - How to build a REST API with Flask (Python)
 - How to create a frontend that communicates with a backend
 - HTTP methods and their purposes